adasq/dropbox-v2-api/EXAMPLES.md

 ### sharing/get_shared_links ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#sharing-get_shared_links))
 Returns a list of LinkMetadata objects for this user, including collection links.
-If no path is given, returns a list of all shared links for the current user, including collection links.
+If no path is given, returns a list of all shared links for the current user, including collection links, up to a maximum of 1000 links.
 If a non-empty path is given, returns a list of all shared links that allow access to the given path.
 Collection links are never returned in this case.
 Note that the url field in the response is never the shortened URL.

 ```js
 dropbox({